-The unemployment rate in Indonesia increased to 6.26 percent in the first quarter 2021 from 4.94 percent in the same quarter a year earlier, amid the economic downturn caused by the coronavirus crisis.
-The number of unemployed persons surged by 1.82 million to 8.75 million.
-Meanwhile, the number of employed declined by 2.23 million to 131.06 million, mostly in the transportation and warehouse (-0.30 percent) while that in accommodation and food services reported the largest increase (0.34 percent).
-Meantime, the labor force participation rate declined to 68.08 percent in the first quarter from 69.21 percent in the prior year. source: Statistics Indonesia
+The unemployment rate in Indonesia dropped to 6.49 percent in the third quarter of 2021 from 7.07 percent in the same quarter a year earlier, amid an improvement in local COVID-19 situations.
+The number of unemployed persons fell 0.67 million to 9.10 million.
+At the same time, the number of employed was up by 2.60 million to 131.05 million, mostly in manufacturing while that in agriculture reported the largest drop (-1.43 percent).
+Meantime, the labor force participation rate was little changed at 67.08. source: Statistics Indonesia

 Unemployment Rate in Indonesia averaged 6.05 percent from 1982 until 2018, reaching an all time high of 11.24 percent in the third quarter of 2005 and a record low of 2 percent in the fourth quarter of 1983.
 This page provides the latest reported value for - Indonesia Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Indonesia Unemployment Rate - values, historical data and charts - was last updated on September of 2021.
+Indonesia Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

 Unemployment Rate in Indonesia is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Indonesia to stand at 5.70 in 12 months time.
 In the long-term, the Indonesia Unemployment Rate is projected to trend around 5.70 percent in 2022 and 5.50 percent in 2023, according to our econometric models.